March 14, 2013

 There is a range of competitive home loan deals available in today's mortgage market but potential borrowers may miss out on the offers if their loan approval is knocked-back or delayed.
 To ensure a smooth approval process, Mortgage Choice urges potential borrowers of all types to tick all the check boxes in their loan application.

-Local Mortgage Choice mortgage broker, Melissa Jackson said, “Applying for loan approval of any type requires more than having good luck on your side.
-It is important to understand what lenders will be looking for when deciding to loan you money to purchase property, renovate, or for other means.”
+Mortgage Choice spokesperson Belinda Williamson said, “Applying for loan approval of any type requires more than having good luck on your side.
+It is important to understand what lenders will be looking for when deciding to lend you money to purchase property, renovate, or for other means.”

 “Having the help of a professional mortgage broker in the loan approval process may help.
 Working with you to complete the loan application, your mortgage broker will know the lender's requirements, prompt you to supply the required documentation and submit the application on your behalf.
 The mortgage broker will then follow up the application and help guide the loan to settlement.”

-To put you on a path to a smooth loan approval process, I have compiled a basic five step checklist from which to start:
+To put you on a path to a smooth loan approval process, Mortgage Choice has compiled a basic five step application checklist from which to start:

-1. Steady employment and regular savings - Lenders want to see a steady employment history and evidence of regular savings.
-For existing borrowers, they look for regular loan repayments.
-Some lenders consider rental payments as savings evidence, but there may be conditions attached, so do your research.
+1. Steady employment and regular savings - Lenders want to see a steady employment history and for existing borrowers, they will want records of regular loan repayments or for new borrowers, they will want evidence of regular savings.
+Keep in mind some lenders consider rental payments as savings evidence, but there may be conditions attached, so do your research.

 2. Clean credit file - Check whether you have multiple enquires or any defaults in your credit history, and if so, try to resolve them with the relevant credit provider before you apply for a home loan and if need be, provide an explanation to your lender.
 You can order a copy of your credit file from suppliers such as www.mycreditfile.com.au.